mbedini/Reproducible-workflow_HCP-MEG/tutorial.md

 ## 5. Use MNE-HCP to format the data in the way MNE-Python likes it

-### 5.1 Unzip all the files or run 'main_loop.sh' if you downloaded the data using Aspera connect
+### 5.1 Unzip all the files or run 'unzip_data_mne-hcp.sh' if you downloaded the data using Aspera connect

 ```sh
 $ bash ./main_loop_mne-hcp.sh